 The African hunter traveller books are generally the tales of independent travellers who hunted for themselves or to keep their travelling party in meat.
 Many were military men who travelled to remote regions as part of their army service and sport hunting was their main leisure activity.
-There is some possible overlap with the African explorer books.

 A Book Of The Wilderness And Jungle With Big Game Hunting Anecdotes by F G Aflalo (c.1912) is a book of big game hunting and natural history anecdotes contributed by numerous well-known sportsmen of that era.
 Includes contributions from Edwin Arnold, H A Bryden, Stevenson Hamilton, Henry Seton-Karr and more.
 Free eBook